Tenant Security Deposits (Legacy)

 Rentec Direct helps you keep track of deposits for your tenants via a separate deposit ledger to ensure these deposit funds do not get mixed in with regular rent payments and monthly transactions.
-Most states, as well as general accounting principles for landlords, require this.
+Most states, as well as general accounting principles for landlords, require this separation of funds.

 When you receive a payment from a tenant to cover their deposit due, select the Receiving Deposit action, specify the payment type, amount and the bank account you'll be using to hold the funds.
 You may also want to add a note to the memo field such as "pet deposit received".